 Image: Ideol's patented floating 'Damping Pool' substructure system.
 Credit Ideol & V. Joncheray

-The Deepwind FOW Subgroup contains many of the leading floating wind developers as well as most of the European substructure design and supply companies who together are responsible for many of the current and future floating wind projects either operational or planned.
+The Deepwind FOW Subgroup contains many of the leading floating wind developers as well as European, US and Japanese substructure design and supply companies who together are responsible for many of the current and future floating wind projects either operational or planned.
 Many of the companies have been attracted to DeepWind by the potential for Scotland to become a global hub of floating offshore wind development.

 Our FOW Subgroup brings together all the actors necessary to develop a complete floating wind supply chain and includes a blend of developers, industry, training and research players capable of forging a strong sub-cluster within DeepWind.

 Scotland currently leads the global development of floating offshore wind with Equinor's Hywind Scotland being the largest project in the world and with our second project, the 50MW Kincardine Offshore Wind project, set to overtake Hywind Scotland and become the largest.
 Not resting on its laurels, Scotland is now set to develop commercial scale floating wind projects in the ScotWind leasing round which should see these new projects being announced in Q1 next year.